dmpop/otto/README.md

 Hello!
 I'm Otto.
 ```

 Otto is a shell script for importing and organizing RAW and JPEG files.

-The script performs the following tasks:
+## Features

 - Transfer files to the predefined destination directory.
 - Rename the transferred files using the _YYYYMMDD-HHMMSS_ naming format.